zhmcclient/zhmc-prometheus-exporter/docs/usage.rst

               value: "resource_obj.properties['status']"        # Value of 'status' property (as string)

-HMC credentials file
+Exporter config file
 --------------------

-The *HMC credentials file* tells the exporter which HMC to talk to for obtaining metrics, and which userid and password to use for logging on to the HMC.
+The *exporter config file* tells the exporter which HMC to talk to for obtaining metrics, and which userid and password to use for logging on to the HMC.